 A separate penitentiary was built at Point Puer by and for child convicts.
 This was a first; prior to this, child convicts were housed along with the adults.
-The child convicts were generally unsuited to employment due to long-term lack of adequate nutrition which meant they were small and weak.
+The child convicts were generally unsuited for employment due to long-term lack of adequate nutrition, which meant they were small and weak.

 Port Arthur Shipyard and Closure

 Port Arthur, like Sarah Island beforehand, became a successful shipyard.
 Convicts were set to work building boats.
 Some were employed carting timber while the more cooperative were taught a trade.
 During its years as a shipyard, 15 large vessels and over 150 smaller, open boats were built at Port Arthur.
 Vessels were also brought in for repair.
 The dockyard employed up to 70 convicts.

 As the colony developed, private boat building enterprises resented competition with a government shipyard that could offer lower prices since their labour was free.
 They petitioned for the closure of the Port Arthur dockyard, which ceased most of its operations in 1848.

 Port Arthur was closed as a convict settlement in 1877.
 Transportation of convicts had dwindled, and the last transportation ship departed Britain in 1867.
 The convicts still housed at Port Arthur were aging and no longer able to undertake hard work.
 Most of the useful timber in the area had been harvested.
 And a population of free Australians had either arrived or been born in the new colony.
 Its time as a penal colony was coming to an end.

 Recent History: The Port Arthur Massacre